portworx/px-docs/portworx-with-vault.md

 ### Authenticating with Vault using PX CLI

-If you do not wish to set Vault environment variables, you can autenticate PX with Vault using PX CLI.
+If you do not wish to set Vault environment variables, you can authenticate PX with Vault using PX CLI.
 Run the following commands:

 ```
 # /opt/pwx/bin/pxctl secrets login